Production issue diagnosis

-When production breaks, the issue is only part of the story.
-FaultLens keeps errors, releases, environments, and issue context attached so your team can diagnose faster instead of reconstructing what changed.
+When production breaks, the first half-hour disappears into Slack threads, git blame, and whatever the last engineer remembers about the deployment.
+FaultLens keeps errors, releases, environments, and issue context connected in one investigation trail so your team can act instead of reconstruct.

-Selective early access.
-If it looks like a fit, we will reach out with founder-led onboarding.
+Request access.
+If FaultLens fits your workflow, we will reach out with guided onboarding.

 Fewer tools in the loopContext stays connectedShorter path to actionBuilt for SaaS engineering teams